-G. Setting the Cut-off Score for Job Knowledge Tests
+G. Setting the Cut-off Score for Multiple Choice Tests

-Providers must determine what constitutes a passing score on the job knowledge tests.
+Providers must determine what constitutes a passing score on the MCTs.
 Because the test questions are generated by the instructor's lesson plan, STC cannot determine the cut-off point.
 There may be wide variation in the difficulty, number and emphasis of the questions throughout the state.
 The only meaningful way to accommodate these variations is to allow the provider to determine what constitutes a passing score.